kadygithub/CNN_Mnist_tensorflew/README.md

    By replacing one 5x5 convolution layer with two consecutive 3x3 layers, as well as adding a 5x5 convolution layer with strides=2 instead of max-pooling layer for subsampling.
 This technique benefits the performance since it is learnable.
   - ### Batch normalization
  batch normalization is applied after all convolution/fully-connected layers.
 There is a debate if to apply batch normalization after or before activation function.
 In this work, I applied after activation.
+ - ### Ensemble model
+ In order to reducing the variance of the network , I train multiple models instead of a single model and to combine the predictions from the top 5 models in terms of performance.
+This method reduces the variance of predictions and results in predictions that perform better than any single model.

 ### Hyperparameters Tuning
    - ### Learning rate